fkie-cad/amides/README.md

 Initial data to train and validate models for AMIDES is provided in the `data` directory.
 The [SOCBED](https://github.com/fkie-cad/socbed) framework was used to generate a small set of benign  data for each of the four different rule types that AMIDES was tested with.
 The `socbed` folder contains sub-folders  with training and validation data for each of the rule types:

-- `windows/process_creation` - This process command-lines in this folder are taken from Sysmon ProcessCreation (ID 1) events.
+- `windows/process_creation` - The process command-lines in this folder are taken from Sysmon ProcessCreation (ID 1) events.
 - `proxy_web` - This folder contains full URLs observed in web-proxy logs.
 - `windows/registry` - Samples in this folder are registry keys extracted from Sysmon RegistryEvent (Value Set) (ID 12) and RegistryEvent (Object Create and Delete) events.
 For Value Set events the samples also hold the corresponding key values.
 - `windows/powershell` - The samples in this folder are ScriptBlockText field values extracted from Microsoft-Windows-PowerShell (ID 4104) events.

-Samples in the `train` and `validation` files have already been normalized for training and validation scripts.
-Each sub-folder additionally contains a file named `all` which contains alltraining and validation samples in a non-normalized format.
+Samples in the `train` and `validation` files have already been normalized for the usage with training and validation scripts.
+Each sub-folder additionally contains a file named `all` which contains all training and validation samples in a non-normalized format.

 Converted Sigma rules, matches, and a small number of evasions already revealed in the corresponding [academic research paper](#documentation) are located in the `data/sigma` folder.
 Converted rules required for model training are located in `data/sigma/rules`, matches and evasions required for model validation  are located in `data/sigma/events`.
-The subfolders show the same structure as the benign data in the `data/socbed` folder.
+The sub-folders show the same structure as the benign data in the `data/socbed` folder.

 ## Building and Using the Quickstart Environment

-We highly recommend the AMIDES quickstart environment where the `amides` package and all its dependencies are already installed.
+We highly recommend using the AMIDES quickstart environment where the `amides` package and all its dependencies have already been installed.
 Using the quickstart environment requires a Docker installation.
 Building and running the environment was tested using Docker 20.10, but it should also work with other Docker versions.

-In order to build the `amides:base` image of the quickstart environment, execute the
+In order to build the `amides:base` image for the quickstart environment, execute the

     ./build_image.sh

 script located in the project's root folder.
 This will execute the corresponding `docker build` command.
 The image is based on the `python:3.11-slim-bookworm` image.
-If the image is no longer needed at some point, it can be removed by executing the `remove_image.sh` script.
+If the quickstart environment image is no longer needed at some point, it can be removed by executing the `remove_image.sh` script.

-After the image has been successfully created, execute the
+After the image has been successfully created, execute

-    ./create_containers.sh

-script to create the two containers `amides-experiments` and `amides-env`.

-The `amides-experiments` container is specifically created to execute the `experiments.sh` script inside the `bin` folder of the `amides` package (See [experiments](#running-experiments)).
-Start the execution of `experiments.sh` by executing

     ./run_experiments.sh

+in the project's root folder to create the `amides-experiments` container that executes the `experiments.sh` script inside the `bin` folder of the `amides` package (See [experiments](#running-experiments)).
+The container is configured to use the bind mounts `amides/models` and `amides/plots` for models and plots generated during the experiments, as well as the `data` mount as source for input data used during the experiments.
+This means that after the container's execution, models and plots generated by the experiments are accessible via the `amides/models` and `amides/plots` directories of the projects root folder.
+The default input data used for model training and validation is taken from the `data` directory of the project's root folder.

+To start the actual quickstart environment for AMIDES, execute

+    ./start_env.sh

 in the project's root folder.
-The container is configured to use separate bind mounts for models and plots generated by AMIDES, as well as the input data used by AMIDES.
-This means that after the container's execution, the generated models and plots are accessible via the `amides/models` and `amides/plots` directories of the projects root folder.
-The input data used for model training and validation is the sample data located in the `data` directory of the project's root folder.

-The `amides-env` container provides the actual quickstart environment for AMIDES.
-Starting the container by executing

-    ./start_env.sh

-runs a bash script inside the container, which can then be used to execute several scripts of the `amides` package, including training and validation, plotting results, etc. The `amides-env` container supports the same bind mounts as the `amides-results` container.
-This means event data from the local system are accessible within the container.
-Models, evaluation results, and plots are accessible from the local file system.
+The script creates and starts the `amides-env` container which is created from the same base image as the `amides-experiments` container.
+When being started, the `amides-env` container is configured to immediately start a bash inside the container.
+The shell allows to use and configure the modules and scripts of the `amides` package for further experiments.
+Supporting the same bind mounts as the `amides-results` container, the `amides-env` container enables to build and evaluate models using your own data.

+Executing both scripts, containers are run using the `--rm`-flag, which means the corresponding containers will be automatically removed once they finish execution.

-If both containers and their results are no longer required, executing `cleanup.sh` will remove the Docker image and containers, as well as all models and plots produced by the containers.
+Executing `cleanup.sh` will remove the base image as well as all models and plots placed in the default `amides/plots` and `amides/models` bind mount directories.

 ## Installing